DBRepo-Project/dbrepo/README.md

 3. `svc-0` the Docker-in-Docker sidecar (rootless executed as user `rootless`/`1000`) exposing the Docker socket to the `build` container under `

-*Note.* Only rootless Docker-in-Docker (dind) is allowed as service in the pipeline currently.
+*Note.* Only Docker-in-Docker (dind) is allowed as service in the pipeline currently.
 For each job, a dind-sidecar container `svc-0` is started that exposes the Docker socket at `/var/run/dind/docker.sock` in the `build` container you can freely configure how you want.
+We are aware this is not optimal as it exposes *root* privileges in the cluster.

 The full CI/CD pipeline Helm chart is documented in the [`fda-deployment`](https://gitlab.phaidra.org/fair-data-austria-db-repository/fda-deployment/-/tree/master/charts/dbrepo-devops)